zendframework/zend-expressive/doc/book/helpers/server-url-helper.md

 );
 ```

-To register the `ServerUrlMiddleware` as pipeline middleware following the
+To register the `ServerUrlMiddleware` as pipeline middleware anytime before the
 routing middleware:

 ```php